 Planting on hillsides can prove challenging, but for customers who desire some plants and trees to cover those areas in their landscape, take a look at a few tips that might help simplify the process.
+There are solutions.

-Soil, terraces and berms
+Soil, terraces, and berms

 Before beginning the planting process, check the soil of your customer’s hillside to see if there’s a layer of rock underneath.
 If so, see if the rock looks stable or if it looks likely to crumble apart, as crumbling rock will damage the plants.

 If you see that the hill has a fair amount of bare patches, there’s a chance it may not be a suitable area for planting.
 Also, take notice of how much sunlight the hill will receive and whether or not the soil will drain properly.

 Another important beginning step is to evaluate the pitch and runoff of the area.
 If the pitch is more than 30 degrees, it may be beneficial to create a terrace in the area to prevent topsoil erosion and moisture evaporation.

 Creating terraces and berms can be beneficial when planting on a hillside.
 The terrace should be about three times the diameter of the plant’s root ball, and it can be created by cutting into the hillside, building out the slope, which will require rocks or a retaining wall, or a combination of the two.